levnikolaj/cis520_proj4/3way-openmp/README.txt

 How to run openmp on beocat?
-Make sure the files have UNIX line terminators (Notepad++: Edit -> EOL Converstion -> Unix/LF)
+Make sure the files have UNIX line terminators (Notepad++: Edit -> EOL Converstion -> Unix/LF) Make sure to execute access on shell scripts (chmod u=x filename, some variation of command)

 1. Create object file